ESI & ARD Practice Questions for NABARD Grade A 2026

 Add as a preferred source on Google

-The NABARD Grade A exam date for 2025-26 has been released, and the Phase 1 exam is scheduled to be held on 20th December 2025.
-With just a few days left, practicing ESI (Economic and Social Issues) and ARD (Agriculture and Rural Development) questions is essential for candidates preparing for the NABARD Grade A exam.
-This practice helps in several ways, including improving exam relevance, conceptual clarity, time management, identifying weaknesses, building confidence, and enhancing problem-solving skills.
+The NABARD Grade A 2026 notification is expected to be released soon, along with the Phase 1 and Phase 2 exam dates.
+As the ESI and ARD sections are merit-based, practicing questions from ESI (Economic and Social Issues) and ARD (Agriculture and Rural Development) is essential for candidates preparing for the NABARD Grade A exam.
+This practice helps in several ways, including improving exam relevance, enhancing conceptual clarity, strengthening time management, identifying weaknesses, building confidence, and improving problem-solving skills.

 In this blog, we have provided details about the ESI and ARD sections, along with practice questions, correct answers, and detailed explanations.